JonnyWPage/GettingAndCleaningDataProject/README.md

 * Converts the numeric activity labels to more informative labels
 * Groups by the activity labels and subjects
 * Provides the mean of each variable grouped by activity and subject

+## Please note that the data of both the train and test datasets cannot be uploaded due to their size.
+Please get in contact if you would like me to send it through to you.